 Heat stress can be a particular problem for people in built up areas, with lots of concrete and buildings around them.
-This is known as the Urban Heat Island Effect (UHIE) read more about that in this news article.
+This is known as the Urban Heat Island Effect (UHIE).
+Read more about Urban Heat Island Effect in this news article.

-Here are some top tips on keeping your (and your building’s) cool in the warmer months.
+Here are some top tips on keeping you (and your building) cool in the warmer months.

 Stay cool, but not cold.
-When using an air conditioner, set the thermostat to around 26°C. Every degree lower cost you more in cooling costs
+When using an air conditioner, set the thermostat to around 26°C. Every degree lower costs you more in cooling costs